eq19/feed/_drafts/identition_zone.md

 [![root profiles](https://user-images.githubusercontent.com/8466209/200228344-9f344f49-3e5d-480f-b11c-6e30a20a8f44.jpg)](https://www.eq19.com/exponentiation/folder14/#root-profiles)

-By further observation we finally come to the connection of primes with ***pi***.
-So by simple words this exponentiation brings us back to the hexagonal formation.
+By further observation we finally come to the connection with ***pi***.
+So by simple words this 11 dimensions brings us back to the hexagonal formation.

 ```note
 The spin states for the powers of pi.
 The Prime Hexagon is an integer environment, so pi powers are truncated.
 I believe these data suggest ***prime numbers are linked in some way to pi***. _([HexSpin](https://www.hexspin.com/minor-hexagons/))_